Images Compression vs Site Loading Speed

-The answer is to compress or optimize your images, so they become smaller without losing any quality.
-In this article, we’re going to talk more about images compression, how it can help you, and use data to showcase exactly how much of a difference it can make when it comes to loading times.
+The answer is to compress or optimize your images so they become smaller without losing any quality.
+In this article, we’re going to talk more about images compression, how it can help you, and use data to showcase how much of a difference it can make in loading times.
 Let’s get to it!

-In a nutshell, compressing images involves reducing their file size so it takes up less space, and there are two methods: ‘lossy’ and ‘lossless’.
-The former optimizes your images drastically while potentially lowering visual quality, and the latter only compresses your files as much as possible without affecting the way they look.
+In a nutshell, compressing images involves reducing their file size, so it takes up less space, and there are two methods: ‘lossy’ and ‘lossless.’
+The former optimizes your images drastically while potentially lowering visual quality, and the latter only compresses your files as much as possible without affecting how they look.

 You should be able to spot some differences if you zoom in close enough.
 However, since we’re not displaying either image at full resolution, the differences are tough to make out.
-Given the space constraints many websites have, there’s no reason to upload a high-quality 5MB image when a compressed 500KB version could be just as suitable.
+Given many websites’ space constraints, there’s no reason to upload a high-quality 5MB image when a compressed 500KB version could be just as suitable.

 In any case, the main benefit of image optimization is easy to understand.
 The less storage space your graphics take up, the lighter your pages will be.
-This means users will be able to load your website faster, which should have a direct impact on its usability and ‘stickiness’.
-With this in mind, let’s find out how much of an impact image compression really has on performance for an average website.
+This means users can load your website faster, which should directly impact its usability and ‘stickiness.’
+With this in mind, let’s find out how much of an impact image compression has on the performance of an average website.

-No two websites are going to have identical loading times since they’re all unique.
+No two websites will have identical loading times since they’re all unique.
 In short, the purpose of this test is to ascertain (on average) how much of an impact image optimization has on loading times.
-To that end, we set up a website with three individual pages, built using Rare.
+To that end, we built a website with three individual pages using Rare.
 The first page features the Homepage Portfolio layout, which we set up to include ten images:

-None of these images are optimized, and in total, the page weighs 1.7MB.
-We don’t have any plugins active on this test website either, to avoid any elements that might affect our results.
+None of these images are optimized, and the page weighs 1.7MB.
+We don’t have any plugins active on this test website either to avoid any elements that might affect our results.
 After setting everything up, we tested how long this page took to load using Pingdom Tools’ San Jose, California server:

 Later, we’ll show you the results of our test in numbers.
-For now, we’re going to set up one additional Divi test page, so we have more data to back up our results.
-For our second entry, we chose the Masonry Blog layout, since it offers us a chance to beautifully showcase several featured images (seven, in this case):
+For now, we’ll set up one additional Divi test page to have more data to backup our results.
+For our second entry, we chose the Masonry Blog layout since it offers us a chance to showcase several featured images beautifully:

 This page weighed in at 1.3MB, featuring the same set of unoptimized images as our earlier example – just using a different layout: